Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 As a remark, this approximation for $N_{i/pm}$ is different from the usual DMFT approximation.
 In the usual DMFT, the mean field $\sum A_{0i}N_{i/0}$ is treated as a colored noise, since the cavity abundance $N_0$ is stochastic representing the trajectories of all the abundances in the community.
 Here, the cavity abundances are only for the parent and the mutant instead of the rest of the community, hence we should take the corresponding realizations of the mean field instead of treating the mean field as noise.

-Finally, although we do not have the details of $\nu(t,t')$, it is typically reasonable to assume the response to be very fast and can be approximated by $\nu(t,t')\simeq \nu\delta(t-t')$, where $\nu$ is the susceptibility of the steady state appeared in the static cavity method.
-With all these approximations, we arrive at
+Finally, although we do not have the full quantitative details of $\nu(t,t')$, it is typically reasonable to assume the response to be much faster than the timescale of growth rates \cite{roy2019numerical}, especially when the community is near the ecological steady state.
+Empirically, we observe that to predict mutation outcomes, it suffices to approximate the susceptibility simply by $\nu(t,t')\simeq \nu\delta(t-t')$, where $\nu$ is the susceptibility of the steady state appeared in the static cavity method.
+As we will see, the approximation becomes less accurate when there are more indirect interactions in the ecological dynamics (Sec. \ref{sec:fixProbCRM}) or the parent-mutant correlation is not high (Sec. \ref{sec:parentMutantCorrelation}).
+Quantifying the regimes where this approximation is controllable is left for future work.